mdennis281/py-pwa-launcher/README.md

 Launch Progressive Web Apps from Python

 A Python library for launching Progressive Web Apps (PWAs) using Chromium-based browsers.
-Automatically finds or downloads a Chromium browser and launches PWAs in app mode with all necessary flags.
+Automatically detects installed Chromium browsers and launches PWAs in app mode with all necessary flags.

 ## Features

 - 🚀 **Launch PWAs with a single function call**
-- 🔍 **Auto-detect** system Chrome/Edge browsers
+- 🔍 **Auto-detect** system Chromium-based browsers (Chrome, Edge, Brave, Vivaldi, Opera, Arc)
-- 📥 **Auto-download** portable Chromium if needed
 - ⚙️ **PWA-optimized flags** for installation and features
 - 🔒 **Custom profiles** for isolated PWA data
 - ✅ **Check PWA support** before launching
 - 🧪 **Fully tested** with comprehensive test suite
+- 🌍 **Cross-platform** support (Windows, macOS, Linux)

 ## Installation

 ```bash
 pip install pwa-launcher
 ```

+**Requirements**: You need a Chromium-based browser installed on your system:
+- Google Chrome
+- Microsoft Edge
+- Brave
+- Vivaldi
+- Opera
+- Arc (macOS)
+- Chromium

+The library will automatically detect any of these browsers.

 ## Quick Start